sydneycytometry/CAPX/README.md

 # Cytometry analysis pipeline for large and complex datasets (CAPX).

 The Cytometry Analysis Pipeline for large and compleX datasets (CAPX) is a set of scripts that brings together existing clustering and data visualisation tools into a single pipeline.
-This is used as a standard analysis pipeline at the Sydney Cytometry facility for high-dimensional flow and mass cytometry data.
+This is used as an analysis pipeline at the Sydney Cytometry facility for high-dimensional flow and mass cytometry data.

-This analysis pipleine uses three main scripts, described below.

 ### How to download ###